WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/webinars.md

 ### Preserving Your Station Legacy with the AAPB: Getting Started and Planning for Digitization (2018)
 <iframe src="https://www.slideshare.net/slideshow/embed_code/key/MT4r3lkiHAJpsb" width="595" height="385" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

-This presentation covers how stations can contribute their content to the AAPB, what to look for when beginning to preserve content, and what steps should be taken when planning a digitization project.<br>
+This presentation covers how stations can contribute their content to the AAPB, what to look for when beginning to preserve content, and what steps should be taken when planning a digitization project.

-<br>Presenters:<br>
+Presenters:
-- Casey Davis Kaufman, GBH Archives Associate Director and AAPB Project Manager<br>
+- Casey Davis Kaufman, GBH Archives Associate Director and AAPB Project Manager
-- Rebecca Fraimow, GBH and AAPB Digital Archives Manager<br>
+- Rebecca Fraimow, GBH and AAPB Digital Archives Manager
-- Ryn Marchese, AAPB Engagement and Use Manager<br>
+- Ryn Marchese, AAPB Engagement and Use Manager

->Resources:<br>
+>Resources:
 [Public Broadcasting Core (PBCore)](https://pbcore.org/), a metadata standard for the description of audiovisual content.
 The site features many tools and resources for cataloging AV content.

 ### Preserving Your Public Media with the AAPB (2019)
 <iframe src="https://www.slideshare.net/slideshow/embed_code/key/TohIIcS9GaYbx" width="595" height="385" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe>

-Hosted by staff at New Mexico PBS and the American Archive of Public Broadcasting, this presentation covers collaborative grants with stations large and small to preserve original materials contributed by five TV and radio stations, archives, and producers in New Mexico.<br>
+Hosted by staff at New Mexico PBS and the American Archive of Public Broadcasting, this presentation covers collaborative grants with stations large and small to preserve original materials contributed by five TV and radio stations, archives, and producers in New Mexico.

-<br>Access the live recording by visiting PBS Hub and creating a free account [here](https://hub.pbs.org/posts/engage-your-community-to-celebrate-your-history?parentId=6881).
+Access the live recording by visiting PBS Hub and creating a free account [here](https://hub.pbs.org/posts/engage-your-community-to-celebrate-your-history?parentId=6881).

-Presenters:<br>
+Presenters:
-- Karen Cariani, GBH Archives David O. Ives Executive Director and AAPB Project Director<br>
+- Karen Cariani, GBH Archives David O. Ives Executive Director and AAPB Project Director
-- Casey Davis Kaufman, GBH Archives Associate Director and AAPB Project Manager<br>
+- Casey Davis Kaufman, GBH Archives Associate Director and AAPB Project Manager
-- Franz Joachim, New Mexico PBS General Manager & CEO<br>
+- Franz Joachim, New Mexico PBS General Manager & CEO
-- Michael Kamins, New Mexico PBS Executive Producer, Arts & Cultural Affairs<br>
+- Michael Kamins, New Mexico PBS Executive Producer, Arts & Cultural Affairs

 <a id="Educators"></a>
 ## Scholars, Educators, and Researchers